A Simple, Smart Search Algorithm for iOS in Swift

 It’s debatable whether

-tertiarySystemGroupedBackground actually should match a search for “systemgr”, but I’ve chosen to make the rule that search text with a single token will only match strict prefixes of the full un-tokenised color name.
+tertiarySystemGroupedBackground actually should match a search for “systemgr”, but I’ve chosen to make the rule that special case behaviour for search text with a single token will only match strict prefixes of the full un-tokenised color name.

 Adaptivity’s System Images view has some even more complex matching behaviour.
 The user can choose between viewing iOS 13, 14 or 14.2 SF Symbol sets (corresponding to v1.1, v2 or v2.1 of Apple’s SF Symbols Mac app).
 Some symbols were renamed in v2 and v2.1.
 Adaptivity can show which iOS version a symbol was added and any deprecated names.